 Hopping between cities and countries can be thirsty work.
 Keeping hydrated will make you feel better in the short term, and is also proven to help combat jet lag.
-The Hydro Flask 24 oz.
-Standard Mouth Water Bottle is perfect for travelling.
-It keeps cold drinks cold for 12 hours and hot drinks warm for 6 hours.
-Using a flask will help keep thirst at bay, while also creating less waste.
+It’s also essential to drink water on the plane as the air is very dry.
+The 24 oz.
+Standard Mouth Water Bottle by Hydro Flask is perfect for travelling.
+It keeps drinks cold for 12 hours and hot drinks warm for 6 hours.
+It’s also better to carry a reusable water bottle than to buy plastic bottles.

-I love having a hot shower and brushing my teeth after a long day of travelling.
-It lays the groundwork for a much needed great night sleep.
+There’s nothing better than having a hot shower and brushing my teeth after a long day of hopping on planes, trains and taxis.
 A compact toiletries bag with enough room for all my essentials is a must-have.
-The Base Camp Travel Canister from The North Face is a smart choice and my go-to on the road.
+In my opinion, the Base Camp Travel Canister from The North Face is one of the best available, and my go-to when I’m on the road.

 One of the best ways I free up some space in my luggage is by swapping a regular towel for a packable towel.
-The PackTowl Personal Beach Towel is a micro-fibre towel that’s quick-drying, lightweight and packable.
-This towel from PackTowl is very useful when backpacking and staying in hostels.
+Opting for a microfiber towel will completely change the way you pack.
+I’ve been using the PackTowl models for a few years.
+They dry quickly and are great for travelling.

-Hopefully, your travels will take you to bright, sunny destinations.
-If so, you’ll need a pair of sunglasses.
-Sunglasses can be quite a personal choice, but I like to choose a reputable brand and a polarized lens.
-The Oakley Reverie sunglasses have an ultra-light and sleek frame that’s made for an active lifestyle.
-With grippy nose pads and a lens that filters out reflected glare, these sunglasses excel in any conditions.
+You will hopefully enjoy sunny days on your travels!
+I like to choose a reputable brand and a polarized lens.
+The Reverie sunglasses by Oakley have an ultra-light and sleek frame that’s made for an active lifestyle.